-Open Bible Churches requires that all team members read and sign the "Waiver of Liability" Form, which acknowledges that they have read and will comply with all rules and policies put in place by Puente de Amistad, that are written or implied by Puente in this manual or on Puente de Amistad's website.
+Open Bible Churches requires that all team members read and sign the Waiver of Liability form and the Code of Conduct which acknowledges that they have read and will comply with all rules and policies put in place by Puente de Amistad that are written or implied in this manual or on Puente de Amistad's website.

-About Puente De Amistad:
+About Puente De Amistad

-Puente De Amistad is a ministry of Global Missions of Open Bible Churches.
-Puente de Amistad is a base in Tijuana, Mexico for short-term, cross-cultural outreach.
+Puente De Amistad, a ministry of Global Missions of Open Bible Churches, is a mission base in Tijuana, Mexico, designed for short-term, cross-cultural outreach.
 It is an innovative approach to missions, providing a location for youth, adults, and family groups to experience missions by visiting a foreign country, evangelizing the lost, ministering to the hurting, and strengthening local churches.
 Puente De Amistad means "Bridge of Friendship."
-It is a Christian bridge of love between the first and third-worlds that meet at the U.S. / Mexico border.
+It is a Christian bridge of love between the first and third world countries that meet at the U.S./Mexico border.

 Puente de Amistad has a variety of ministry opportunities that can be arranged for visiting groups.
-Some of these can include visiting children's feeding kitchens, orphanages, churches, and opportunities for street ministry.
-Groups can use mime, skits, puppetry, singing, and evangelizing with the help of translators.
-There also may be construction projects available for helping local ministries and house-building projects for low income families.
+Some of these can include visiting children's feeding kitchens, orphanages, and churches, and conducting street ministry.
+Groups can use mime, skits, puppetry, singing, and evangelism with the help of translators.
+Construction projects to help local ministries and house-building projects for low-income families are also available.
 The selection of your ministry activities will depend on the skill of your group members, your resources, and your creativity.
-The base staff in consultation with the team leader will arrange the best ministry opportunities for your group.
+The base staff, in consultation with the visiting group's team leader, will arrange the best ministry opportunities for your group.

-What to Pack:
+What to Pack

 Team members arriving at the base should have enough clothing to last the length of their stay without needing to do laundry.
-However, laundry facilities are available at the base at a cost of \$2.00 to wash and dry.
+However, laundry facilities are available at the base at a cost of \$2.00 per load to wash and dry.
 Clothes should be suited for the planned activities of the week.

-Appropriate Clothing:
+Appropriate Clothing

-Males:

-- Knee-length shorts may be worn for all activities except church. - No clothing with worldly themes (Alcohol advertisement or suggestive statements). - -No Speedo swimsuits. - -For Church please dress nicely: - A nice shirt, polo, or button down (no t-shirts). - No shorts Nice slacks or jeans.
+- Males: - Knee-length shorts may be worn for all activities except church - No clothing with worldly themes (no alcohol advertisements or suggestive statements) - -No Speedo swimsuits

+-For church, please dress nicely:

+- A nice shirt polo or button down (no t-shirts) - Nice slacks or jeans with no holes (no shorts)